 Among the three types of partnership business entities, Limited Liability Partnership is the most recent and most advanced business incorporation structure.
 It combines the features of partnerships and companies.
 Limited Liability Partnership was introduced in Singapore in 2005 through enactment of Limited Liability Partnership Act.
 Registering an Limited Liability Partnership gives owners the flexibility of operating as a partnership while enjoying many of the benefits that come with a corporate body like a private limited company.

 A Limited Liability Partnership is primarily meant for carrying a profession (e.g. accountants, law firms, architects, etc.) where two or more professionals would like to build a joint practice in a common field.
 The owners must enter into detailed agreements about how the profits and management responsibilities are divided.
 It can get very complicated and generally requires the services of a lawyer to draw up the agreement.
 Partners in a limited liability partnership are usually responsible for cultivating their own clients based on the partner’s specific area of focus.

 A Limited Liability Partnership must have at least two partners at all times.
 An Limited Liability Partnership is not suited for a business that carries a trade.
-For more details on Limited Liability Partnership, refer to how to set up a business.
+For more details on Limited Liability Partnership.

 Which business entity type to choose?

 - Deciding on the right business structure to incorporate in Vietnam will depend on your particular situation and plans.
 As a general rule, you can use the following guidelines when making your decision:

 - If you are a local person and would like to register a small business where you will be the only owner and the nature of your products/service does not carry liability issues, it might be easier for you to register your business as a Sole Proprietorship.
 However, you must carefully consider the fact that in case of any business liabilities, the claimants can go after your personal assets.